neondatabase/guide-neon-next-auth0/README.md

 # Next.js application with Neon Postgres and Auth0 authentication

-This is a Next.js application that uses Neon Postgres as the database and Auth0 for user authentication.
+This is a Next.js application that uses `Neon Postgres` as the database, `Drizzle ORM` to interact with it and `Auth0` for user authentication.
 It allows users to log in, save their favorite quote, and view or delete it later.

 ## Prerequisites